-You are eligible to participate in the 2016 plan if you are a regular full-time employee who:
+You are eligible to participate in the Hybrid Plan if you are a regular full-time employee who:

-- was hired on or after July 1, 2016 or - is a Transferred Participant
+- was hired on or after July 1, 2016, or - is a Transferred Participant

 If you are an eligible full-time employee who was hired on or after July 1, 2016, or you are a Transferred Participant, you are required to participate in the 2016 Hybrid Plan.
-You cannot participate in the 1948 or 1978 defined benefit plans, nor can you change plans.
+You cannot participate in the 1948 or 1978 defined benefit plans, nor can you change plans, unless you were eligible for and enrolled to return to the 1978 defined benefits plan during the Sales Tax Referendum special enrollment period.

-A Transferred Participant is a police officer or firefighter participant who was actively employed as of June 30, 2016 but who had at that time less than seven and one-half (7.5) years of service with the City and who was a participant in City of Memphis Retirement System.
+A Transferred Participant is a police officer or firefighter participant who was actively employed as of June 30, 2016, but who had at that time less than seven and one-half (7.5) years of pension creditable service with the City and who was a participant in City Retirement System.

-Certain employees are not eligible to participate in the 2016 Plan.
-These include employees of the light, gas and water division of the City and temporary and part time employees mandated by law to contribute to the federal Social Security system and not eligible to be a participant based on job classification.
+Certain employees are not eligible to participate in the Hybrid Plan.
+These include employees of the Memphis Light, Gas and Water Division of the City and temporary and part time employees mandated by law to contribute to the federal Social Security system and not eligible to be a participant based on job classification.